5 October 1910 revolution: The agony of the monarchy

 Due to his young age (18 years) and the tragic and bloody way in which he reached power, Manuel II of Portugal obtained an initial sympathy from the public.
 The young king began his rule by nominating a consensus government presided by admiral Francisco Joaquim Ferreira do Amaral.
 This government of pacification, as it became known, despite achieving a temporary calm, only lasted for a short amount of time.
 The political situation degraded again quickly, leading to having seven different governments in the space of two years.
 The monarchical parties rose against each other once more and fragmented into splinter groups, while the Republican Party continued to gain ground.
 In the election of 5 April 1908, the last legislative elections to occur during the monarchy, seven members were elected to parliament, among which were Estêvão de Vasconcelos, Feio Terenas and Manuel de Brito Camacho.
 In the election of 28 August 1910 the party had a resounding success, electing 14 members to parliament, 10 for Lisbon.

 Meanwhile, in spite of the evident electoral success of the republican movement, the most revolutionary sector of the party called for armed struggle as the best means to achieve power in a short amount of time.
 It was this faction that came victorious from the party congress that took place in Setúbal between 23 and 25 April 1909.
 The directorate, composed by the moderate Teófilo Braga, Basílio Teles, Eusébio Leão, José Cupertino Ribeiro and José Relvas, received from the congress the imperative mandate to start the revolution.
 The logistic role for the preparation of plot was assigned to the most radical elements.
 The civil committee was formed by Afonso Costa, João Pinheiro Chagas and António José de Almeida, while the admiral Carlos Cândido dos Reis was the leader of the military committee.
 António José de Almeida was assigned the role of organising the secret societies such as the Carbonária – in whose leadership was integrated the naval commissary António Machado Santos —, the freemasons and the Junta Liberal, led by Miguel Bombarda.
-This eminent doctor played an important part in the dissemination of republican propaganda among the bourgeoisie, which brought many sympathisers to the republican cause.
+This eminent doctor played an important part in the dissemination of republican propaganda among the bourgeoisie, which brought many sympathizers to the republican cause.

 The period between the congress of 1909 and the emergence of the revolution was marked by great instability and political and social unrest, with several threats of uprising risking the revolution due to the impatience of the navy, led by Machado Santos, who was ready for action.